-Section 3750 of the Ohio Revised Code details the responsibilities for counties related to hazardous materials.
-In Franklin County, hazardous material planning is overseen by the Chemical Emergency Preparedness Advisory Council (CEPAC) of Franklin County.
-This group serves as the official Local Emergency Planning Committee, and oversees the duties outlined in Title III (Emergency Planning and Community Right-to-Know Act) of the Superfund Amendments Reauthorization Act (SARA) (United States Public Law 99-499) and Chapter 3750 of the Ohio Revised Code and as appointed by the State of Ohio.
+In Franklin County, hazardous material planning is overseen by CEPAC.
+This group oversees the duties outlined in Title III (Emergency Planning and Community Right-to-Know Act) of the Superfund Amendments Reauthorization Act (SARA) (United States Public Law 99-499) and Chapter 3750 of the Ohio Revised Code and as appointed by the State of Ohio.

 The powers and duties outlined in the law require CEPAC to perform the following:

 - Develop a comprehensive emergency response plan for the county;

 - Distribute the emergency plan and make it publicly available;

 - Receive and process requests for chemical inventory and emergency response information from the public;

 - Notify the public of committee activities and public meetings to discuss the emergency plan;